LENAS: Learning-based Neural Architecture Search and Ensemble for 3D Radiotherapy Dose Prediction: Discussions

 \subsection{Comparison of Different Ensemble Strategies}

-A uniqueness of the proposed LENAS model is to exploit a diverse collection of network structures that drives a natural bias towards diversity of predictions produced by individual networks.
-To assess the impact of LENAS on the ensemble, we compare the diversity and performance of our method with four ensemble strategies on the OpenKBP validation set in Fig.~\ref{fig:diff_strate}, including bagging, random initializations, different training iterations, and different off-the-shelf architectures.
+The uniqueness of the proposed LENAS model is to exploit a diverse collection of network structures that drive a natural bias towards the diversity of predictions produced by individual networks.
+To assess the impact of LENAS on the ensembling, we compare the diversity and performance of our method with four ensembling strategies, including bagging, random initializations, different training iterations, and different off-the-shelf architectures, on the OpenKBP validation set, as shown in Fig.~\ref{fig:diff_strate}.
 For each strategy, we obtain four models randomly.
-Specifically, for NAS models, we select the top four models in the aforementioned 20 NAS models (\ie, NAS\_1 to NAS\_4).
-For bagging, we split the training set into four non-overlapped sub sets and using different portions of the data (three subsets) to train four models.
+Specifically, for the NAS models, we select the top four models from the aforementioned 20 models (NAS\_1 to NAS\_4).
+For bagging, we split the training set into four non-overlapped subsets using different portions of the data (three subsets) to train the four models.
 For random initialization, we repeat the training procedures four times with different initialization seeds.
 For the different training epochs, we train a single network with $8 \times 10^4$ iterations, and pick the last four checkpoints with a gap of 2000 training iterations in between.
-For the off-the-shelf architectures, we select the four most popular architectures in 3D medical image analysis, including FCN, VNet, U-Net, and ResUNet.
-The diversities of the four ensemble strategies are illustrated in Fig.~\ref{fig:strategies_div}.
-The diversity of the NAS models is 0.0326 in RMAE with standard deviation of 0.0009, greater than the other three strategies (\ie, cross-validation, random initialization and iterations), comparable to off-the-shelf architectures which achieve $0.0338\pm0.0013$ diversity.
-The results in Fig.~\ref{fig:strategies_dose} shows that the mean and standard deviation of the dose score of NAS models is $2.587\pm0.0082$, outperforming other strategies by a large margin.
-Note that the diversity of 4-fold cross-validation is close to the NAS models; however, the individual models' performance suffer from the limited representations of the subsets of training data.
-The similar trends are observed in off-the-shelf models: individual models' performance restricts the performance of the final ensemble.
-The performance with respect to the dose score in MAE of the ensembles are depicted in Fig.~\ref{fig:diff_strate_en}.
-Obviously, the ensembles of NAS achieve the best performance with 2.392 in MAE, superior to the other ensemble strategies.
-The result reveals that producing and ensembling different network architectures is superior to those simply creating an ensemble containing duplicates of a single network architecture with different model parameters.
+Finally, for the off-the-shelf architectures, we select the four most popular architectures in 3D medical image analysis, including FCN, VNet, U-Net, and ResUNet.